Interest Only mortgage calculator

 This will very much depend on your individual circumstances and will vary from one applicant to another.
 The lender will make an assessment based on your permitted income and expenditure.
 Other factors such as the number of dependents you may have will also be considered.

 Arranging your mortgage on interest-only will not necessarily mean you will be able to borrow more.
 However, in certain circumstances this may be possible.
 To see what you may be able to borrow use our affordability calculator.
-Alternatively speak to one of our experienced advisers.
+Alternatively speak to one of our experienced advisors.

 What is the difference between interest-only mortgages and tracker mortgages?